EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 #### Primary suppression rule: $p$-percent
 Disclosure of magnitude data occurs if the user can estimate the contribution of a respondent too accurately.
-A cell is sensitive, if upper and lower estimates for the respondent’s value are closer to the reported value than a pre-specified percentage $p$.
+A cell is sensitive if upper and lower estimates for the respondent’s value are closer to the reported value than a pre-specified percentage $p$.

 Formally, a cell is protected if: